featurevisor/featurevisor/docs/datasource.md

 ogImage: /img/og/docs-datasource.png
 ---

-By default, Featurevisor [CLI](/docs/cli) uses file system for reading/writing data from your project, given it's a Git repository after all.
-But the API allows you to switch to any source via adapters. {% .lead %}
+By default, Featurevisor [CLI](/docs/cli) uses the file system for reading/writing data from your project, given it's a Git repository after all.
+But the [configuration](/docs/configuration) API allows you to switch to any source via adapters. {% .lead %}

 ## Accessing datasource

-It's unlikely that you want to make use of the Datasource API yourself directly, unless you are a [plugins](/docs/plugins) developer.
+It's unlikely that you will make use of the Datasource API yourself directly, unless you are a [plugin](/docs/plugins) developer.

-The `datasource` object allows you to read and write data from/to the Featurevisor project, so that you don't have to deal with the file system directly.
+The `datasource` object allows you to read and write data from/to the Featurevisor project, so that you don't have to deal with the file system (or any other custom source of your project data) directly.

 You can refer to the full [datasource API](https://github.com/featurevisor/featurevisor/blob/main/packages/core/src/datasource/datasource.ts) for more details.